HanielB/2021.1-fm/_lessons/06-dynamic/dynamic.md

 - Forge version:
   - [state_machine.rkt]({{ site.baseurl }}{% link _lessons/06-dynamic/code/state_machine.rkt %})

-## Making the family model dynamic:
+## Making the family model dynamic

 We can make the family model dynamic by associating relation with states.
 Let's cosider a subset of the family model: